Archit327/AZ900-/SOC sessions.md

 ### What is Hacking in context to cyber security?

 It is the misuse of devices like computer , smartphones, tablets and network to cause damage to the systems or corrupt the systems.
-It can be gathering information or data of users or documents in malicious manner.
+It can be used for gathering information or data of users or documents in malicious manner.

 In this modern era Hackers are now growing increasingly , using stealthy attack methods  designed to go completely unnoticed by cybersecurity software and IT teams.
 They are highly skilled programmers in coding and modifying computer software and hardware systems.